Chenyi063/friendly_speech_synthesis/README.md

 ## Train FastSpeech2 (FS2) acoustic model

-After aligning speech data using MFA, we can train FS2 acoustic model using following steps.
-To utilize the FS2 model effectively, it is important to utilize a GPU.
-Specifically, for this project, the [Hábrók](https://wiki.hpc.rug.nl/habrok/start) GPU is employed.
-Before training the model, we need to prepare files by copying all the files of this repository to Hábrók and adding the coupus files.
+After aligning speech data using MFA, the next step involves training the FS2 acoustic model.
+To ensure optimal performance, it is essential to utilize a GPU.
+In this project, we employ the [Hábrók](https://wiki.hpc.rug.nl/habrok/start) GPU.
+Before proceeding with model training, it is necessary to prepare files by copying all repository files to Hábrók and adding the corpus files.

 1. preprocessing
 `python3 preprocess.py ~/config/CN/preprocess.yaml`